Fitness & Nutrition Support Inside Your Thailand Rehab Program

 - Fast escalation: if something feels off

 Minor injuries like scratches still get checked.
 If something bigger shows up, you see the nurse and we adjust the plan.
+If escalation is needed, our protocol routes to Chiang Mai Ram or Bangkok Hospital.
 If a client's mood or cravings change sharply, the clinical team communicates so you are not left to manage it alone.

 - No sparring and no contact: unless you want to